Wheeling Jamboree

-The Wheeling Jamboree is the second oldest country music radio broadcast in the United States after the Grand Ole Opry.
+The Wheeling Jamboree was a country music radio broadcast in the United States.
 The Jamboree originated in 1933 in Wheeling, West Virginia on WWVA, the first radio station in West Virginia and a 50,000-watt clear-channel station AM station until about 2007.
 Numerous acts and stars performed on the Jamboree, some of whom would later go on to mainstream commercial success.
+It has long billed itself as the second-longest running country music program in the United States after the Grand Ole Opry.

-In 1946, the show (then performing at the Virginia Theatre demolished in 1962) was syndicated on the CBS radio network as "CBS Radio Saturday Night Country Style", becoming the first national radio broadcast from West Virginia.
+In 1946, the show (then performing at the Virginia Theatre demolished in 1962) was syndicated on the CBS radio network as CBS Radio Saturday Night Country Style, becoming the first national radio broadcast from West Virginia.
 In 1997, WWVA dropped its country music format, although Saturday night broadcasts continued, from various theaters and managed by various entities, the final commercial one being Live Nation, initially a subsidiary of Clear Channel Communications, which had come to own WWVA.
-By 2006, Clear Channel had restructured and moved the broadcast to WKKX, a talk radio station with smaller coverage than WWVA, so supporters (including Brad Paisley whose career had launched on the Jamboree) created a non-profit entity to continue the Jamboree.
-When Clear Channel morphed into iHeart Media in 2008, certain divestitures occurred and the jamboree ceased weekly shows.
-Since 2014 the Wheeling Jamboree has broadcast from noncommercial low-power station WWOV-LP at 101.1 FM.
-Since 2015 the Jamboree has aired quarterly live episodes (including an anniversary show, a Christmas show and a summer show), and expects to resume weekly broadcasts upon completion of the Capitol Theatre renovation.
+By the end of 2008, Clear Channel had restructured and became an iHeart media entity and the owners of the program (Wheeling Jamboree, Inc.) moved the broadcast to WKKX, a talk radio station with smaller coverage than WWVA, so supporters (including Brad Paisley whose career had launched on the Jamboree) created a nonprofit entity to continue the Jamboree.
+When Clear Channel morphed into iHeart Media in 2008, certain divestitures occurred, and the jamboree ceased weekly shows.
+Since 2014, the Wheeling Jamboree has broadcast from noncommercial low-power station WWOV-LP at 101.1 FM.
+Most recently, the Jamboree has aired quarterly live episodes (including an anniversary show, a Christmas show, and a summer show), in rotating locations; the station's online media show that live productions ceased no later than 2023.

 History

 Beginnings

-WWVA was granted a license on December 6, 1926 and its initial broadcast, via a 50-watt transmitter, was on December 13.
+WWVA was granted a license on December 6, 1926, and its initial broadcast, via a 50-watt transmitter, was on December 13.
 Two-and-a-half years later, on July 1, 1929, WWVA had increased its power to 5,000 watts.
 Holland Engel and Howard Donahoe were among the first announcers, and in 1927, the station signed William Wallace "Bill" Jones and the Sparkling Four as its first hillbilly act.
 The quartet played requests made over the telephone.
 Jones received so many requests for yodeling songs—because of the popularity of the Blue Yodeler Jimmie Rodgers—that he was dubbed Silver Yodelin' Bill Jones.
-The new program director, George W. Smith, was appointed in 1931 and he quickly saw the potential of country music.
+The new program director, George W. Smith, was appointed in 1931, and he quickly saw the potential of country music.
 Other acts such as ballad singer Fred Craddock and His Happy Five and the traditionalist Elmer Crowe joined the Jamboree.
-The professional trio of Cap, Andy and Flip also signed with WWVA in 1932.
+The professional trio of Cap, Andy, and Flip also signed with WWVA in 1932.